Cardiac Services & Treatments

 - Electrophysiology studies – Threads thin wires through a vein into your heart to check for arrhythmias (heart rhythm disorders)

-- Radiofrequency ablation – Eliminates heart tissue that makes your heart beat irregularly
+- Radiofrequency catheter ablation – Eliminates heart tissue that makes your heart beat irregularly

 - Cardioversion procedures – Treat atrial fibrillation by using electrical current to restore your heart’s natural rhythm

-- Pacemaker or implantable cardiac defibrillator (ICD) – Places a device into your chest to send electrical signals to the heart to make the muscle beat normally
+- Pacemaker – Leads inserted into your heart to make the muscle beat normally

-- Biventricular pacemaker for resynchronization therapy – Designed for patients with severe heart failure
+- Biventricular pacemaker – Extra lead placed in your heart for patients with severe heart failure

 - Loop recorders – Records your heart’s rhythm over long periods of time using an insertable cardiac monitor